pharo-spec/NewTools/README.md

 # NewTools

 ## Installation
-*This baseline loads the SpecDebugger packages of this repo (unlike the baseline of the original NewTools repo), as well as the [SindarinDebugger](https://github.com/dupriezt/ScriptableDebugger)*
+*This baseline loads the SpecDebugger packages of this repo (unlike the baseline of the original NewTools repo)*

 ```Smalltalk
 Metacello new